DaviAraujoCC/Githubrunner-operator/README.md

 **The main purpose of this project is to create a simple autoscale for self-hosted github runners.**

 When we began to use self hosted runners the main problem was how to increase the number of runners when the developers are using the runners at the same time.
-This operator do this by creating a new replica of the runner when the percentage of idle runners is less than 40% and deleting the replica when the percentage of idle runners is more than 80%.
+This operator do this by creating a new replica of the runner when the percentage of idle runners is less than 40% and removing replicas when the percentage of idle runners is more than 80%.

-This project was influenced from https://github.com/hurbcom/github-runner-autoscale
+This project was inspirated from https://github.com/hurbcom/github-runner-autoscale

 ## Requeriments